mikqmas/kelp/README.md

 ![map and filter screenshot](docs/map_filter.png)

+### Seeding
+Yelp RESTful API was used to pull data and create restaurants in select cities, with fake reviews.

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for Kelp are outlined below.